 Travelling With Pets

 Australia has a strict policy on introducing outside animals to its fragile ecosystem.
 So if you want to bring your cat or dog with you, there are strict rules.
 All the information you need is on the agriculture.gov.au website.
+We’ve also made a handy guide for travelling with pets to Australia that outlines the process.
 You will need to visit your vet to microchip and vaccinate your pet against rabies then take a resulting rabies test to the Official Government Veterinarian.
 From there you need to apply for a pay for your Australian import permit and book pet accommodation in Australia.
 A list of further examinations and tests are also needed from your vet and the exact details can be found on the website above.
 The whole process can take up to three months so make sure you plan in advance.

-Here at 1st Move International we offer bespoke packing and removals services from the UK to Australia – so if you’re planning on making the move, click here to find out more.
+At 1st Move International we offer bespoke packing and removals services from the UK to Australia – so if you’re looking for an international removals service that you can trust, contact us today for a FREE quote.